leostat/rtfm/README.md

   -d, --debug           Display verbose processing details (default: False) -u, --update          Check for updates (default: false) -v                    Shows the current version number and the current DB
-                        hash and exits
+                        hash and exits (lies, it will do though)

+Example: rtfm.py -c rtfm -t linux -R help -r git -pP -d
 ```

-Search for the tag 'intersting'
-`./rtfm.py -t interesting`
+Its pretty much a simple search program, nothing to fancy, examples include:

 Search for the command psexec.py
 ```